 Investors have been increasingly drawn to passive strategies due to their low cost.
-However, the fee differential between lower-cost active funds and index funds and ETFs is wider in equities than fixed income, making the move from active to passive fixed income solutions less advantageous.
+However, the fee differential between active and passive strategies is wider in equities than fixed income.

 At the same time, shifting from active to passive fixed income investing forfeits potential alpha and risk management opportunities while exposing investors to construction methodologies biased toward borrowers that issue the most debt.

 Active managers can adjust their sector allocation, benefit from bottom-up security selection and position portfolios in an effort to minimize the impact from rising rates, while enhancing alpha potential, income and diversification with a broader opportunity set.